benmegidish/Noteforyou/readme.md

 ﻿README file

-Thanks for the opartunity, Hope you will find my work as good enought!
+Thanks for the opportunity, Hope you will find my work as good enough!